kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 </aside>

-This is the process to add a new provider to add a new project to the pre-defined list of providers shipped with `clusterctl`:
+This is the process to add a new provider to the pre-defined list of providers shipped with `clusterctl`:
 - As soon as possible, create an issue to the [Cluster API repository](https://sigs.k8s.io/cluster-api) declaring the intent to add a new provider;
   each provider must have a unique name & type in the pre-defined list of providers shipped with `clusterctl`; the provider's name must be declared in the issue above and abide to the following naming convention: